UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-In this episode we'll focus on the dataset `2014-01_JA.tsv`, that contains
+In this episode we'll focus on the dataset `ap_flights.csv`, that contains
-journal article metadata, and the three `.tsv` files derived from the original
+journal article metadata, and the three `.tsv` files #thinking about using ABCM derived from the original
 dataset.
 Each of these three `.tsv` files includes all data where a keyword such
-as `africa` or `america` appears in the 'Title' field of `2014-01_JA.tsv`.
+as `africa` or `america` appears in the 'Title' field of `ap_flights.csv`.

 > ## CSV and TSV Files
 > CSV (Comma-separated values) is a common plain text format for storing tabular